How to be open to instruction, yet true to yourself.

 How to Find the Magic!

-I will go through a list of the top points that will lead to you finding this magic.
+I will go through a list of the 6 steps that will lead to you finding this magic.
 As you read, notice if there are some points that you never thought of before, or would find impossible...
 If you want to improve your lesson quality, chances are, those are the areas you will need to explore!

 Your instructor does not have to be your friend, and your instructor doesn’t have to be perfect at absolutely everything to do with horses....
 But he or she needs to be someone you trust in the area that they are helping you with.
 You need to feel you are in a safe learning environment.
 If you are feeling berated, or that you would ‘get in trouble’ during your lesson you will be on the defensive in some way and that will block your ability to learn.
 Your horse will also feel this.
 If your horse feels you becoming tight and defensive, he feels a tense predator on his back and will also become tight and defensive.
 Do not take instruction from individuals that you don’t trust.